shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

    ![](../media/lab-07/image8.png)

 5. You will be navigated to **Build your first report screen**.
-There will be options to build report using excel, csv, enter data manually or to pick a published semantic model.
+There will be options to build reports using Excel and CSV, enter data manually or pick a published semantic model.
 We have created a semantic model in the previous labs.
 Let's use that.
 Select **Pick a published semantic model** option.

    ![](../media/lab-07/image9.png)

 6. Pick a dataset to use in your report page opens.
 Notice we have multiple options. **Select sm_FAIAD**.
  a. **sm_FAIAD:** This is the semantic model we have created and want to use to build the report.
  b. **lh_FAIAD:** This is the lakehouse where we ingested all the data into.
  c. **Units by Supplier:** This is the dataset we created using T-SQL.

 7. Click the **arrow next to Auto-create report button**.
 Notice there are two options, Auto-create report and Create a blank report.
 Let's try auto-creating, so select **Auto-create report**.

    ![](../media/lab-07/image10.png)

-8. Power BI will start auto creating the report.
+8. Power BI will start auto-creating the report.
 Once the report is ready, a dialog appears on the top right of the screen.
 Select **View report now or it will autoload in a few seconds**.

    ![](../media/lab-07/image11.jpeg)